developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/settings/index.md

 -----
 ## Reporting

 DataWedge 6.6 (and higher) can report the results of the importation of device Profiles.
-These HTML reports display any settings differences that exist between the originating source device and the target or destination device.
-This allows administrators to easily identify differences and make adjustments to compensate for disparities in hardware or software capabilities from one device to another.
+These HTML reports display settings differences between the originating (source) database and the target (destination) device.
+This allows administrators to easily identify differences and make adjustments to compensate for disparities in hardware or software capabilities from one device to another. **Reports always use the destination device as the basis against which to compare incoming settings files**.

-The following parameter categories are supported in DataWedge reporting module:
+The following parameter categories are currently supported in DataWedge reporting:

 * **DECODER**
 * **DECODER_PARAMS**
-* **UPCEAN_PARAMS**
 * **READER_PARAMS**
 * **SCAN_PARAMS**
 * **UDI_PARAMS**

-**Reports always use the destination device as the basis against which to compare incoming settings files**.
+* **UPCEAN_PARAMS**

 <img style="height:350px" src="DW_6.6_Settings_reporting.png"/>
-_Import reporting introduced in DataWedge 6.6_.
+_Reporting added in DataWedge 6.6_.
 <br>

 <img style="height:350px" src="DW_6.6_Reporting_settings.png"/>